seligj95/app-service-aspire-eshop-agents/README.md

 1. **User message:** "do you have any red shirts?"
 2. **Connected agent call:** Main orchestrator delegates to appropriate specialist
 3. **MCP tool calls:** Multiple inventory API queries to find red shirts
+4. **Step duration:** Time taken for each step in the process
-4. **Response generation:** Formatted response with product details and availability
+5. **Response generation:** Formatted response with product details and availability

 You can see the complete execution flow, timing, and data passed between each component.